-Signed copies, include personalization requests in the order comments!
-The first 30 pre-orders get a 6x9 postcard of an art print drawn by Heather's niece!— Suzanne
+Signed copies and a 6x9 postcard of an art print drawn by Heather's niece while supplies last!— Suzanne

 Jane, the eldest, is tired of her father's eccentricities.
 She remembers the scarcity of her childhood and doesn't want another sister to share the birthright.

 Rosie, born out of wedlock, sees the missing sister as her key to acceptance as a full member of the puppeteer's family.